Does wildcard FQDNs work in policies? The answer is No.

 On the policy, we can set an FQDN Address object for every site they can access.
 But as I mentioned, Wildcard FQDN firewall address should not be used in a firewall policy, therefore you will need to add each and every FQDNs (mail.google.com, maps.google.com, plus.google.com) or if there are too many FQDNs and you dont want to add them one-by-one then apply this workaround.

-Note that this is done on a Fortigate FortiOS 5.2
+Note that this is bit buggy for Fortigate FortiOS 5.2 but works well for the later versions.

 - Create a new Web Filter Profile.
 Under Security Profiles -> Web Filter -> Add